Upcoming Festivals and Fall Events in Spokane

 Free, 8 pm, all ages

 There’s nothing quite like watching tiny smiling faces singing and dancing along with their favorite Disney characters.
 That opportunity usually only comes once a year when Disney On Ice skates into town.
-This particular edition of Disney On Ice invites audiences on a road trip to iconic Disney destinations.
+This particular edition of Disney On Ice invites audiences on a journey with their favorite Frozen and Encanto characters.
 Go into the show with an open mind, maybe you’ll heal your inner child and have just as much, or more, fun as the little one standing next to you

 Location: Spokane Arena